KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_representation.rst

 Enumerated modeling languages
 -----------------------------
-Alternatively, models can be described using domain-specific modeling languages such as `CellML <https://www.cellml.org>`_ and `SBML (Systems Biology Markup Language) <http://sbml.org>`_ that are supported by a large number of programs and that explicitly capture the biological semantics of models.
-SBML models are composed of the elements listed below, and SBML specification precisely defines how to simulate models encoded in SBML which can be accomplished by compiling models to a lower level.
+Alternatively, models can be described using domain-specific modeling languages such as `CellML <https://www.cellml.org>`_ and `SBML (Systems Biology Markup Language) <http://sbml.org>`_ that are supported by many programs and that explicitly capture the biological semantics of models.
+SBML models are composed of the elements listed below, and the SBML specification precisely defines how to simulate models encoded in SBML which can be accomplished by compiling models to a lower level.

 * Compartments
 * Species